 For personal property stored in a self-storage facility, or usually stored at a different place, our policy covers you for theft up to a limit of $1,000.
 Note, if you’re in NY, CA, or CT, our policy covers your personal property in self-storage units for up to 10% of your Coverage C (personal property limit).
 Make sure to review your policy to understand the amount of coverage you have.
 Oh, and BTW - if your personal property is stored in the basement closet or cage of your condo or apartment, it’s covered because it’s still at your home address.

 in Arkansas and California.
 We're looking to expand this offering to other states, so stay tuned!

 How do I file a claim?

 Easy!
 Just open the Lemonade app and hit the Claim button.
 We will guide you through the rest of the short process there.

 How will I get paid for a claim?

 After you complete the claim report on the Lemonade app, you will be asked to enter your bank account wire information.
-Once your claim is approved, we’ll issue payment, minus the amount of the deductible, directly into your account.
+Once your claim is approved, we’ll issue payment, minus the amount of your contribution, directly into your account.

 How fast will a claim be paid?

 Our goal is for the majority of simple property claims to be paid almost instantly.
+For a pet health insurance policy, this could mean covering the costs of a procedure or test before leaving your vets reception.
 There will be cases in which we’ll need to fully review the incident to approve the claim, and there will be property damage claims or liability claims that may take longer to settle.
 If this is not the first loss you are reporting, or if some of the information we require is missing from your report, our team will need extra time to manually assess the incident and will most likely get in touch with you for further review.